data-drift/data-drift/tools/driftdb/README.md

 The unique_key is used to detect a modification in historical data

-In case you have duplicated lines, datagit will automatically rename them with `-duplicate-n`
+In case you have duplicated lines, driftdb will automatically rename them with `-duplicate-n`

 ```plaintext
   unique_key  value